hopenbuild/App-hopen/README.md

 If no destination directory is specified, `<project dir>/built` is used.

-See [App::hopen](https://metacpan.org/pod/App%3A%3Ahopen) and [App::hopen::Manual](https://metacpan.org/pod/App%3A%3Ahopen%3A%3AManual) for more details.
+See [App::hopen::Manual](https://metacpan.org/pod/App%3A%3Ahopen%3A%3AManual) for more details.

 # OPTIONS